swisstopo/topo-satromo/README.md

 ## Introduction and Project Description

-This project aims to define automated spatial satellite products, indices, and analysis-ready datasets, as well as establish a geospatial data processing pipeline with traceable algorithms in the field of drought monitoring.
+This project aims to define automated spatial satellite products, indices, and analysis-ready datasets (ARD), as well as establish a geospatial data processing pipeline with traceable algorithms in the field of drought monitoring.
-The aim is to have a serverless processing chain to derive and publish satrellite sensore derived products for drought monitoring.
+The aim is to have a serverless processing chain to derive and publish satellite sensor derived products for drought monitoring.
 There are two enviroments
 - DEV which is  a local machine with python installes
-- PROD which is GitHub Action based .
+- PROD which is GitHub Action based.

 ## Installation